Twitch (service): Users

+As of 2022, the countries with the most Twitch users were the United States (93 million), Brazil (16.9 million), Germany (16.8 million), France (15.4 million), the United Kingdom (13.4 million), Russia (10.5 million), Spain (10.5 million), Argentina (10 million), Mexico (9.2 million), and Italy (8.3 million users).
+The United States accounts for roughly 36% of all Twitch users.

 Twitch allows anyone to watch a live broadcast and does not require viewers to log in.
 Users also have the option to follow and subscribe (also known as subbing) to streamers.
 Following is a free option, similar to other platforms such as Instagram and Twitter, where the user will see their followed streamers on the front page of Twitch when signed in and can receive notifications of specific broadcasts.
 Subscribing is a way for users to financially support streamers in exchange for exclusive benefits determined by the individual streamer.
 Users who link their Twitch account to their Amazon Prime account gain access to Prime Gaming which includes one complimentary Twitch subscription per month that the user can assign to the streamer of their choice.
 The aforementioned 2017 academic survey stated that 31.5% of users "spent money on Twitch"; of those users, 22.6% "donated to a streamer", 31.6% subscribed to a streamer and 45.8% "did both".
 The majority of these users stated the "main motivation is to support a streamer financially".
 Twitch's Terms of Service does not allow people under 13 years of age to use its services.
 Additionally, people who are at least 13 years old but below the age of majority in their jurisdiction (18 in most jurisdictions), may only use the services under the supervision or permission of a parent or other legal guardian who agrees to abide to the Terms of Service.